Energy and Nature

 The free public lectures are in a series hosted by GEDS, Birkbeck University of London.
 They are suitable for those who may be considering, or undertaking, university courses in ecology, biological conservation or related subjects.
 They will interest environmental and ecological practitioners, natural historians, wildlife organisations and others with similar interests.

 The lectures are supported by GEDS, Birkbeck University of London and would not be possible otherwise.
-They are organised and promoted by the Ecology and Conservation Studies Society, with assistance from the Linnean Society of London.
+They are organised and promoted by the Ecology and Conservation Studies Society.